 I suspect that Mark Harmon was wanted for the role of Harmon Rabb in JAG.
 There’s even an episode where a woman compares Rabb to a TV doctor (i.e. Mark’s Dr. Robert Caldwell in St. Elsewhere).
 The creator of JAG, Donald P. Bellisario, would end up casting Mark for a backdoor pilot that became NCIS.

-Jeopardy (a 2006 NCIS episode) had Sci-Fi stunt casting: Tamara Taylor (Serenity), Tim Russ (Star Trek: Voyager) and Connor Trinneer (Enterprise).
+Jeopardy (season 3, episode 22) had Sci-Fi stunt casting: Tamara Taylor (Serenity), Tim Russ (Star Trek: Voyager) and Connor Trinneer (Enterprise).
+It aired on May 2, 2006.

-I miss the nerdy black pianist who was in the backdoor pilot for NCIS: New Orleans.
+I miss the nerdy black pianist who was in the backdoor pilot for NCIS: New Orleans (episodes 18 and 19 of season 11).
 He was funny.
 Instead, Sebastian is a lame clone of Eric from NCIS: Los Angeles.

 If Sean Murray was not an actor, not available or not related to Donald, Eddie Kaye Thomas might have been cast as Timothy McGee in NCIS.
 I say this because he has similar qualities – the face and voice as well as the behaviour of an oaf.